Small Closet Organization

 - If you have the space, roll the rack into your closet to tuck it away when it’s not needed.

-- A rolling clothes rack allows you to move it out of the way as needed, but you can also consider a stationary clothes rack.
+- A rolling clothes rack allows you to move it out of the way as needed.
+Or you. can choose a stationary clothes rack.
 Either way, a clothes rack will expand your closet space.

 Purge Your Closet